 Plus, we like history, architecture, long city walks, and extended café afternoons.
 This world of ours hides many spots for indulging in all those things.
 We look forward to getting to know as many of them as possible.

 My point is that, while, for more than 30 years, “retire overseas” has been my beat, it’s never been my personal agenda.
 I’ve enjoyed a life of serial adventures overseas funded by enterprises that have allowed me to convert passions for travel and real estate into cash flow.

 The dictionary defines “retire” as “to stop working willingly” and “retirement” as “being away from a busy life, a state of being withdrawn from the rest of the world or from a former busy life.”

-As I’ve explained, my retirement plan, which Lief and I are this year officially embarking on, has nothing to do with withdrawing from the world.
-I’ve been looking forward to this stage as a chance to be more engaged than ever, in the world, in life, and in the global community we’ve spent the past three-plus decades building.
+As I’ve explained, my retirement plan, which Lief and I are right now embarking on, has nothing to do with withdrawing from the world.
+I’ve been looking forward to this stage as a chance to be more engaged than ever, in the world, in life, and in the pursuit of happiness.

 The point for you is that you can unretire at any age and with any level of income, assets, or savings, and you can unretire anywhere in the world that supports your unretirement agendas.

 You could be unretired, period, living a más o menos conventional retirement lifestyle but in a new country, meaning a lower cost of living and days filled with adventure and the exotic.
 You could be unretired and earning an income (think laptop business).